 Sagging neck or double chin got you down?
 Stubborn deposits of fat on the face and neck can be difficult to lose, even if you maintain a healthy body weight.
-Factors like genetics, body weight and age can all affect where fat accumulates on the body.
+Factors like genetics, body weight, and age can all affect where fat accumulates in the body.
 If you struggle with fat deposits or sagging skin on the chin and neck, don’t despair.
 There are surgical and non-surgical options that can help give you the streamlined look you desire.
 We asked Dr. Randy Sanovich, a facial plastic surgeon from Dallas, Texas, about what patients can do to address neck and lower facial fat deposits.

 “The first thing that comes to mind when discussing fat deposits under the chin is a product called Kybella,” says Sanovich.
 “Kybella is probably the easiest and least invasive means to treat those stubborn fat deposits that seem impossible to lose.”

 That’s because Kybella is an injection that is delivered directly into the area where the fat is located.
 Kybella actually dissolves the fat deposit using a digestive enzyme that breaks it down.